K-96 (Kansas highway): Route description

 K-96 begins at the Colorado border in Greeley County, just east of Towner, Colorado.
 It heads east from this point, bypassing Horace to the south and crossing K-27 in Tribune.
 After crossing into Wichita County, it bypasses Selkirk to the south and meets K-25 in Leoti.
-It exits the city and travells roughly 8 miles, before running south of Marienthal.
+It exits the city and travels roughly 8 miles, before running south of Marienthal.
 Here it intersects K-167 which connects to Marienthal.
 The highway then passes to the south of Modoc.
 K-96 reaches an intersection with US-83 in Scott City, followed by 24 miles (38.6 km) without another highway junction until K-23 at Dighton.

 After leaving Dighton, K-96 runs parallel to Walnut Creek, providing access to a George Washington Carver Monument and passing north of Beeler.
 It meets US-283 at Ness City.
 East of Ness City, K-96 runs through Bazine, Alexander, and Nekoma.
 It crosses US-183 at Rush Center, then bypasses Timken and runs through Albert and Heizer, gradually curving south to enter Great Bend.

 In Great Bend, K-96 begins a concurrency with US-56 and K-156 as it crosses US-281.
 Just past Great Bend, K-156 leaves the overlap and heads northeast towards Ellsworth.
 K-96 and US-56 continues east and pass through Ellinwood and Chase before entering Lyons, where K-96 heads south with K-14, while US-56 continues east to McPherson and Interstate 135.
 K-96 and K-14 pass through Sterling and then turn east.
 K-14 and K-96 continue east until Nickerson, where it takes a more southeast course to bypass Hutchinson to the west and south.
 Through South Hutchinson, it has a brief quadruple concurrency with US-50 and K-61.

 After splitting from US-50 and K-61, K-14 splits off to continue south.
 K-96, heading southeast, provides access to, but does not directly serve, the Amish community of Yoder, while also going through Haven, Mount Hope, and Maize before entering Wichita.
 Throughout the Wichita metropolitan area, K-96 is a freeway.
 It concurs with Interstate 235 until that route ends at I-135, which it briefly follows southward until it splits off westbound onto its own freeway alignment.
 It continues eastbound until reaching the Jabara Airport, where it curves south.
 K-96 has an interchange (exit 53) with Interstate 35 (the Kansas Turnpike) before it ends at a trumpet interchange with US-54/400.

 K-96 between Rush Center and Wichita is a part of the National Highway System.

 Between Hutchinson and Wichita, K.S.A.
 68-1044 designates K-96 as the State Fair Freeway (even though it is not a full freeway).